AlexRoman777/Python-Projects/README.md

 ## Data Generator

-A script to generate random user data for use in testing databases, etc.
+A script to generate random user data for populating different projects, like databases, active directory, etc. Just a small tool to automate the process of creating test data.

 <img src="Data-Generator/img/random.png" alt="Data Generator" width=20%/>